<em>Armeria</em>, sea thrift: to plant, to grow, to care for

 • Soil type All, well-drained

 Armeria, commonly called “Sea thrift” or “sea pink”, belongs to family Plumbaginaceae.
-The genus includes more than 80 species of perennial plants growing naturally in mountains and coastal areas of Northern Hemisphere.
+Genus includes more than 80 species of perennial plants growing naturally in mountains and coastal areas of northern hemisphere.

-Armeria maritima is the species most frequently found in gardens.
-Also encountered is Armeria juniperifolia, which offers a dwarf, compact habit not exceeding 8 cm in height, and especially Armeria pseudarmeria, which has given rise to a lovely selection, the ‘Ballerina’ series, producing flowers larger than the species with exceptional floribundity and vigour.
+Armeria maritima is most common species in gardens.
+Also encountered species Armeria juniperifolia which offers a dwarf, compact habit not exceeding 8 cm in height and especially Armeria pseudarmeria which gave rise to a lovely selection, the ‘Ballerina’ series offering flowers larger than type and exceptional floribundity and vigour.

-Relatively fast-growing, this low plant forms a compact, dense herbaceous clump, forming rounded small cushions which, when planted in large drifts, strongly resemble grass and have earned it the nickname “Sea thrift”.
+Relatively fast growing, this low plant grows in a compact, dense herbaceous tuft, forming rounded small cushions, which, planted en masse, strongly evoke grass and earned it the nickname “Sea thrift”.
 This groundcover, which tends to spread over time without ever becoming invasive, will not exceed 8 to 45 cm in height in flower, with a similar spread.
-Armeria plants are long-lived.
+Armerias have good longevity.

 Sea thrift